This post may contain affiliate links. Please see our disclosure policy.

-Before we get into how to make your own homemade spinach and ricotta triangoli, let me explain what it is.
-You are probably familiar with ravioli which is widely available in supermarkets.
+You are probably familiar with ravioli, which is widely available in supermarkets.
 Triangoli is similar, but shaped into beautiful triangles instead of squares.
-Although it is popular in Italy, you don’t really find it much in the UK - unless you make your own!
+Although it is popular in Italy, you don’t really find it much in the UK or US.

-Here, I have included a recipe for how to make a zesty lemon butter sauce and crispy sage leaves garnish.
-However, you can serve with whatever you fancy.
-Have a look through my pasta recipes and enjoy trying out different combinations.
+Here, I have included a recipe for how to make a zesty lemon butter sauce and crispy sage leaves garnish for the triangoli.
+However, you can serve with whatever you fancy – sometimes I just toss them with butter and some parmesan when just out of the boiling water.

 Why you will love this recipe: